 (b) a fee for issuing an enforcement warrant to be imposed on an offender when the warrant is issued;

+(ba) a fee for the service of a summons under Part 4 Division 3E Subdivision 3;

 (c) any amount charged by a financial institution in connection with a dishonoured payment received in purported payment.

 (5) Without limiting subsection (1), regulations may be made prescribing as enforcement fees, fees to be charged by the Sheriff and payable by a debtor (as defined in section 63) in connection with the exercise of powers under an enforcement warrant.